-Field Size Туре Description AStat 2 r TPA line state for the port: 00 = invalid 01 = 1 10 = 0 11 = ZZ BStat 2 r TPB line state for the port (same encoding as AStat) Ch 1 r If equal to one, the port is a child, else a parent.
+Field Size Туре Description AStat 2 r TPA line state for the port: 00 = invalid 01 = 1 10 = 0 11 = Z BStat 2 r TPB line state for the port (same encoding as AStat) Ch 1 r If equal to one, the port is a child, else a parent.
+The meaning of this bit is undefined from the time a bus reset is detected until the PHY transitions to state T1: Child Handshake during the tree identify process (see 4.4.2.2 in IEEE Std 1394-1995).
 Con 1 r If equal to one, the port is connected, else disconnected.
+The value reported by this bit is filtered by hysteresis logic to reduce multiple status changes caused by contact scrape when a connector is inserted or removed.
 Bias 1 r If equal to one, bias voltage is detected (possible connection).
+The value reported by this bit is unfiltered and represents the instantaneous state of detected bias voltage.
 Dis 1 rw When set to one, the port shall be disabled.
-Negotiated_speed 3 r Indicates the maximum speed negotiated between this PHY port and its immediately connected port; the encoding is the same as for the speed code in the self-ID packet specified by X in this supplement.
+The value of this bit subsequent to a power reset is implementation-dependent, but should be a strappable option.
+Negotiated_speed 3 r Indicates the maximum speed negotiated between this PHY port and its immediately connected port; the encoding is the same as for the xspd bit in self-ID packet 7 (see clause 6.1.1).
 Enab_token 1 rw Enable token-style arbitration.
 When set to one, the enhancements specified in X shall be enabled for this port.